Ngātoro-i-rangi: Central North Island

 Upon reaching New Zealand (Aotearoa) Ngātoro-i-rangi left the waka at Te Awa o te Atua (near Matata) and headed inland.
 As he went about, springs of water appeared where he stamped his foot.
 These springs are stills seen all over the area, such as around the Rotorua Lakes district, through to Tokaanu.
 He also placed patupaiarehe (human-like spirit beings) on the hills.

 As he was crossing the plains near Tarawera, Ngātoro-i-rangi came across a strange figure named Te Tama-hoi.
 He was a demon (atua) who was directing evil spells towards Ngātoro-i-rangi.
 Ngātoro-i-rangi struggled against the demon and eventually overcame him.
 Ngātoro-i-rangi stamped his foot opening a chasm in the mountain into which Te Tama-Hoi was buried.
 The chasm became the volcanic rent of Mount Tarawera.

 Ngātoro-i-rangi eventually arrived at Lake Taupō (Taupō-nui-ā-Tia), and, looking southward, decided to climb the mountain nearest to him, Tauhara and looked out across Taupō-nui-ā-Tia to claim the land he saw.
 He reached and began to climb the first mountain along with his slave Ngāuruhoe, who had been travelling with him, and named the mountain Tongariro (the name literally meaning 'looking south'), whereupon the two were overcome by a blizzard carried by the cold south wind.

 Near death, Ngātoro-i-rangi called back to his two sisters, Kuiwai and Haungaroa, who had also come from Hawaiki but remained upon White Island (Whakaari) to send him sacred fire which they had brought from Hawaiki.
-This they did, sending the geothermal fire in the form of two taniwha (powerful spirits) named Te Pupu and Te Haeata, by a subterranean passage to the top of Tongariro.
+This they did, sending the geothermal fire in the form of two taniwha (powerful spirits) named Te Pupu and Te Hoata, by a subterranean passage to the top of Tongariro.
 The tracks of these two taniwha formed the line of geothermal fire which extends from the Pacific Ocean and beneath the Taupō Volcanic Zone, and is seen in the many volcanoes and hot-springs extending from Whakaari to Tokaanu and up to the Tongariro massif.
 The fire arrived just in time to save Ngātoro-i-rangi from freezing to death, but Ngāuruhoe was already dead by the time Ngātoro-i-rangi turned to give him the fire.
 Thus Ngāuruhoe remains frozen there as the volcanic cone we see today.

 Ngātoro-i-rangi named a large number of places in the Central Plateau of the North Island in order to claim the area on behalf of his descendants, who would eventually return under the mantle of the tribe Ngāti Tūwharetoa.
 Due to the clouds that swarmed around the mountains Pihanga, Ruapehu, Tongariro, and Ngāuruhoe, the Desert Road side was unknown to Ngātoro-i-rangi at this time which is why the borderlines of Ngati Tuwharetoa are only one side of Mount Ruapehu, the other side being part of the Whanganui tribal area.